sap-tutorials/Tutorials/tutorials/opps-advanced-redeem-multicode-coupon/opps-advanced-reserve_and_redeem_multi-code_coupon.md

 <!-- border -->![Coupon creation success](create_coupon_success.png)

-9. From the response, note down the redemption information ID and reservation token.

-With this, you have reserved the coupon code for 30 minutes.
-It is also possible to extend the reservation by 30 minutes.
+With this, you have successfully redeemed the coupon code.
+The redemption information is returned to the client system which then confirms the completion of payment.
+Your customer has now successfully purchased the coffee machine at a discount price.

 ### Additional Information